tytydraco/yessleep/out/It_is_now_nine_months_since_I_was_cursed_and_I_can_finally_give_an_update.md

 "That motherfu.."
 And then nothing.

 The next thing I can clearly recall is waking up with a splitting headache, gasping on a cot in a dimly lit furnished room.

-"Well, hon looks like you had a heck of a rotten day, huh" remarked the same voice I had heard through the door.
+"Well, hon looks like you had a heck of a rotten day, huh" remarked the same voice I had heard through the door earlier.